touzet/pampa/README.md

   4. Choose the TSV format and customize the columns in the following order: Common name, Scientific name, Parent, and Rank.
   5. Proceed to download the taxonomy file.

+When a taxonomy is provided, the software will indicate, for each spectrum, the taxonomic resolution of the assignment.
+This is computed as the largest clade of the taxonomy that is compatible with the prediction.

-_Examples_: Some examples are available in the folder 'Taxonomy'.
+_Examples_: example files are available in the folder 'Taxonomy'.

 ### Neighbouring (-n and -a)